English original

 Disclaimer: Maps are copyrighted.
 The thumbnails on this page are for informational purposes only.
 Please respect copyright and always refer to original maps.

-London Underground had more or less cluttered geographic Tube maps until Henry C. Beck (also known as Harry Beck) developed a diagrammatic map in 1933 [1].
+London Underground had more or less cluttered geographic Tube maps until Henry C. Beck (also known as Harry Beck) developed the diagrammatic map in 1933 [1].
 Beck's thoroughly composed map design combines the clarity of straight lines with the use of basic colours.
-It has highly influenced the map designs of most metros and subways around the world.
+Berlin came up with a diagrammatic suburban rail map at about the same time.

 Source: map (jpg), © tfl.gov.uk